-The National Team will include co-leads, one from management and one from the Coalition, and will be accountable to the Strategy Group.
-The team will also include representatives from HR functions, including Recruitment, Compensation and Learning Services, as well as Workforce for Tomorrow, operations and the co-leads from each

-Regional Workforce Development Team, and other representatives as appropriate.
-The National Team will align, integrate and coordinate all workforce development and training efforts.
+The National Team will include co-leads. one from management and one from the Coalition, and will be accountable to the Strategy Group.
+The team will also include representatives from HR functions, including Recruitment, Compensation and Learning Services, as well as Workforce for Tomorrow. operations and the co-leads from each regional Workforce Planning and Development team, and other representatives as appropriate.
+The national team will align, integrate and coordinate all workforce development and training efforts.
 The team will identify grants, federal, state and private money to leverage additional funding for education and training.
-The team will communicate using Trust plan documents, including an annual report with financial and participant data, about the process and criteria of Trust benefits and programs to broader labor and management groups.
-The team will be charged with the oversight and training of workforce development teams and will work directly with trustees of the Taft-Hartley and Partnership Trusts and the regional and facility (as appropriate) teams to develop and coordinate policies to support workforce development.
-The National Team will be staffed sufficiently to ensure timely implementation.
+The team will communicate using trust plan documents, including an annual report with financial and participant data, about the process and criteria of trust benefits and programs to broader labor and management groups.
+The team will be charged with the oversight and training of workforce development teams and will work directly with trustees of the Taft-Hartley and Partnership trusts and the regional and facility (as appropriate) teams to develop and coordinate policies to support workforce development.
+The national team will be staffed sufficiently to ensure timely implementation.

 c.
-Regional Workforce Development Teams (Regional Teams)
+Regional Workforce Planning and Development Teams (Regional Teams)

-The Regional Teams will be chaired by labor and management co-leads, and will be accountable to regional Labor Management Partnership Councils/ Steering Committees/Strategy Groups (or their equivalent).
-Participants will include representatives from HR functions, including: Recruitment, Compensation and Learning Services, as well as Workforce for Tomorrow, operations and other representatives as appropriate.
-Regional Teams will create and maintain a program to meet the goals set out in this Agreement and the 2005 Workforce Development BTG recommendations.
+The regional teams will be chaired by labor and management co-leads, and will be accountable to regional Labor Management Partnership Councils/ Steering Committees/Strategy Groups (or their equivalent).
+Participants will include representatives from HR functions, including: Recruitment, Compensation and Learning Services, as well as Work of the Future, operations and other representatives as appropriate.
+Regional teams will create and maintain a program to meet the goals set out in this Agreement and the 2005 Workforce Development BTG recommendations.
 They will also align, integrate and coordinate all workforce planning and development efforts on a regional level.
-Regional Teams will work directly with the National Team to:
+Regional teams will work directly with the national team to:

-- " assess needs; - " deliver and implement programs; - " create policies to support workforce development; - coordinate the delivery of programs to ensure that barriers to job placement and training opportunities are eliminated; and - " provide guidance and oversight in order to effectively coordinate with Facility Teams (as appropriate).
+- " assess needs: - " deliver and implement programs: - " create policies to support workforce development; - " coordinate the delivery of programs to ensure that barriers to job placement and training opportunities are eliminated: and - " provide guidance and oversight in order to effectively coordinate with facility teams (as appropriate).